 Each provider/clinic or hospital department storing and/or administering vaccines must be familiar and compliant with the following documents:

-- Annual Cold Chain Management Guide and Record (this guide can also be ordered as a hard copy)
+- Annual Cold Chain Management Record

 - Cold chain management policy template (Word, 227 KB).